 In the tenth century, a cathedral – one that would be the predecessor to the famous Notre Dame – was erected on the island.

 Île de la Cité has always been linked to the Right and Left Banks of Paris by two bridges, the first ones made of wood and later rebuilt from stone.
-The Pont Neuf (New Bridge) still remains, having been constructed by the order of Henry IV in 1607.
+The Pont Neuf (New Bridge) still remains, having been constructed by the order of King Henry IV in 1607.
 It is now the oldest bridge in Paris.
-Visitors will find an equestrian statue of Henry on the island near the bridge, first erected in 1618.
-It was destroyed during the French Revolution and then rebuilt in 1818.
+At the site where the two spans of the bridge connect stands an equestrian statue of Henry IV on the island near the bridge, first erected in 1618.
+It was destroyed during the French Revolution and then rebuilt again exactly two hundred years later.

 The most famous landmark on the island and undoubtedly its focal point is the magnificent Notre-Dame Cathedral.
 Built between 1163 and 1345, it is the cathedral of Paris and the seat of the archbishop of the city.

-Visitors will probably also want to check out the Palais de Justice, built in the eighteenth century to house the French equivalent of the Supreme Court.
-At this same site sat the early seat of Roman government as well as the palace from the Gothic period.
+Visitors will probably also want to check out the Palais de Justice (Palace of Justice), built in the eighteenth century to house the French equivalent of the Supreme Court.
+At this same site sat the early seat of Roman government, as well as the palace from the Gothic period.
 Part of the Palais contains a structure known as the Conciergerie, a former prison that housed Marie Antoinette before her execution.